Joseph N'Do: Ireland

 On 23 March 2010, N'Do signed for Sligo Rovers until the end of the season, having been a free agent after leaving Bohemians at the end of the previous season.
 He was voted man of the match at the 2010 FAI Cup Final, won by Sligo Rovers at the Aviva Stadium in Dublin on 14 November 2010.
 Under the guidance of new manager Paul Cooke, he continued to haunt former club St Pat's, with several man of the match performances during the 2011 season.
 He remained with Sligo for the 2012 season, and won the League of Ireland for his fourth time.
 In 2013, he won another FAI Cup medal with Sligo Rovers, helping them beat Drogheda United 3–2 with a controversial assist to Sligo playmaker Danny North.

 On 30 July 2014, N'Do signed for Limerick on loan as a player-coach until the end of the season and on 31 January 2015, he signed for Irish amateur club Arrow Harps as a player-coach.
 He played three games before he rejoined Sligo Rovers.

-On 27 March 2016, N'Do made his first appearance for his latest club Achill Rovers F.D.A.C.
+On 27 March 2016, N'Do made his first appearance for his latest club Achill Rovers.

 International career

-N'Do played for the Cameroon national team after being discovered by Claude LeRoy just prior to the 1998 FIFA World Cup, and took part in three matches during that tournament.
-In the qualifying campaign for the 2002 FIFA World Cup he played three times but remained an unused substitute in the finals.
+Ndo played for the Cameroon national team after being discovered by Claude LeRoy just prior to the 1998 FIFA World Cup, and took part in three matches during that tournament.
+In the qualifying campaign for the 2002 FIFA World Cup, he played three times but remained an unused substitute in the finals.
 He did not play for Cameroon after 2002, and publicly expressed his unwillingness to come back.
-N'Do earned 21 caps while representing his country at senior level.
+Ndo earned 21 caps while representing his country at senior level.

 Post-playing career

-In February 2015, N'Do joined Achill Rovers in a coaching capacity to work with their Under-12 and -13 boys teams, Under-12 and -14 girls teams and their junior side. and on 9 April 2015, fan favourite N'Do was re-signed as a coach with Sligo Rovers following the sacking of manager Owen Heary, where he was appointed caretaker manager of the club alongside Gavin Dykes.
+In February 2015, Ndo joined Achill Rovers in a coaching capacity to work with their Under-12 and -13 boys teams, Under-12 and -14 girls teams and their junior side. and on 9 April 2015, fan favourite Ndo was re-signed as a coach with Sligo Rovers following the sacking of manager Owen Heary, where he was appointed caretaker manager of the club alongside Gavin Dykes.

 In September 2015, he became head coach of the Mayo League representative team.